andrewxhill/andrewxhill.github.io/_posts/2015-04-17-torque-unknown.markdown

 ## Conclusions that are concluding

-That's a quick braindump of some fun things to do with Torque.
+That's a quick brain-dump of some fun things to do with Torque.
 Using combinations of the aggregation method and the variable CartoCSS, you can do some pretty far out things.
 Give it a try!

 <script type="text/javascript">